-Chris Adamson is an independent writer, editor, and developer, living in Grand Rapids, Michigan.
-Along with developing numerous App Store apps for clients, he is the co-author of iPhone SDK Development (Pragmatic Programmers) and Learning Core Audio (Addison-Wesley Professional).
-He maintains a corporate identity as Subsequently & Furthermore, Inc. and writes the [Time code]; blog at http://www.subfurther.com/blog.
-In a previous career, he was a Writer / Associate Producer at CNN Headline News, and over the years, he has managed to own thirteen and a half Macs.
+Chris Adamson is the co-author of iPhone 8 SDK Development (Pragmatic Programmers) and Learning Core Audio (Addison-Wesley Professional).
+He is a software engineer at Rev.com, working remotely from Grand Rapids, Michigan, where he also writes the [Time code]; blog at http://www.subfurther.com/blog.
+Over the years, he has managed to own thirteen and a half Macs.

 "In Soviet Russia, panel questions you!"